trizome/trzimg/README.md

 # Usage

-same img (src, alt, width, heigth)
+idem img tag (src, alt, width, heigth) but with more options